intel/nauta/docs/user-guide/actions/install_configure.md

 1. Download and install the two required software packages listed above, preferably in the order given.

-2. Download and extract the Nauta client software package for your operating system.
+2. Build the Nauta client software package for your operating system ([Nauta CLI build instructions](nctl.md)).
 There is no installation utility.
 You can unpack this package and place the unpacked files in any location you prefer.
 Take note of the path.

 3. Set KUBECONFIG environment variable to the Kubernetes configuration file provided by your Nauta administrator.
 Here, `<PATH>` is wherever your _config_ file is located.